Rio Tinto Pier (Huelva, Spain)

-The Rio Tinto Pier (Muelle de Rio Tinto) was a commercial pier formerly used for the trade of material from the mines of the Rio Tinto Company in Andalusia, Spain.
+The Rio Tinto Pier (Muelle de Rio Tinto) was a commercial pier formerly used for the trade of material from the mines of the Rio Tinto Company in the province of Huelva, Spain.
 It is situated on the River Odiel in the city of Huelva.
 An estimated 150 million tons of ore were shipped from the pier over its life.
 Closed in 1975, it is now a popular tourist attraction and fishing spot.
 The pier is 1165 meters long, although part of that is built on reclaimed marshland.

 History

 A site along the Rio Tinto had been mined since 3000 BCE.
 Over time, mining activities fell into neglect, until 1724 when the Spanish government began mining again.
 However, mining operations were inefficient, and the government itself was distracted by political and financial crises, leading it to sell the mines by auction in 1873.The syndicate purchasing the mine was led by Matheson and Company and, following purchase of the mine, the buyers launched the Rio Tinto Company.
 At the end of the 1880s, control of the firm passed to the Rothschild family, which greatly increased the scale of mining operations.

 The company needed to get the ore produced at the mines to Britain, so in the two years after purchase an 83-mile railway was built, following the course of the Rio Tinto, with four tunnels and ten bridges.
 This connected with the company's own pier at Huelva.
 The construction of both the railway and the wharf required British expertise and British troops were used to protect the workers.
 The mine and the choice of Huelva as the port had a significant impact on Huelva, which went from being a small fishing village to the world's leading port for copper exports.

 The pier was designed by the engineers, Sir George Barclay Bruce and Thomas Gibson and was constructed between 1874 and 1876.
 Cast iron piles and columns were fabricated by Charles I'Anson, Son and Co of Darlington, England and the Stockton Forge Co. from Stockton on Tees.
 Both men already had considerable experience of railway and dock construction, including in Madras in India.
 It had two platforms.
 Ore-bearing trains ran on the upper platform and general goods trains to import supplies for the mine ran on the lower platform.
 There are many structural elements, some of which were added at a later stage to repair and reinforce sections of the dock.
 A characteristic that distinguishes this pier from the others of its time is that its foundation is on wooden platforms at the bottom of the estuary.